wp-plugins/plugins-garbage-collector/readme.txt

 == Special Thanks to ==
+* [alx359 ](http://www.gigahub.com) - for contribution to the source code which fixed AJAX empty response for WordPress multi-site with subdomains and other.

 You are welcome!
 Help me in the bug hunting, share with me new ideas about plugin further development, contribute to the source code and link to your site will appear here.

 = Translations =
 * Chinese: [Owen](http://mencase.com)